MesserLab/GeneDriveForRodentControl/README.md

 # GeneDriveForRodentControl
-Files and data to accompany "Modeling the potential of CRISPR gene drives for rodent management"
+Files and data to accompany "Modeling the potential of CRISPR gene drives for rodent management".